-The Nebraska Revised Statutes have authorized the Board of Public Roads Classifications and Standards to develop minimum standards of design, construction, and maintenance for each 39-2104 functional classification set forth in Sections 39-2103 and (http://uniweb.legislature.ne.gov/laws/browse-chapters.php?chapter=39).
-Nebraska The Department of Transportation (NDOT) is required to abide by these standards.
+The Nebraska Revised Statutes have authorized the Board of Public Roads Classifications and Standards (Board) to develop minimum standards of design, construction, and maintenance for each functional classification set forth in Sections 39-2103 and 39-2104 (https://nebraskalegislature.gov/laws/browse-chapters.php?chapter=39).
+The Nebraska Department of Transportation (NDOT) is required to abide by these standards.
 If it is not practicable to meet the minimum design standards, a relaxation of the Nebraska Minimum Design Standards must be requested (See Section 10 of this chapter).